Spinal Pain Specialists Orange County California

 Selective Nerve Root Blocks

 Selective Nerve Root Blocks is performed with the aid of fluoroscopic x-ray imaging in injecting a small amount of local anesthetic and steroid in close proximity to the spinal nerve root where the pain is being generated.
-This method is more effective as the medicine is placed closer to the pain generating site.
+This method of pain management is more effective as the medicine is placed closer to the pain generating site.

 Return to Top